Contact:

 Fields of application and interfaces

 Precast foundations are used in industrial and hall buildings, for column foundations in logistics and production buildings, at transformer stations and cell towers, in plant and mechanical engineering, and in modular construction.
 Interfaces exist with steel construction (column bases, anchors), timber and modular construction (bearings and load transfer), MEP systems (grounding, penetrations), and outdoor works (drainage, frost protection).
-In deconstruction or conversion, topics overlap with concrete demolition and special deconstruction, building gutting and cutting, and—depending on location—special operations when working under confined, sensitive, or infrastructure-critical conditions.
+In deconstruction or conversion, topics overlap with concrete demolition and special deconstruction, building gutting and cutting, and – depending on location – special operations when working under confined, sensitive, or infrastructure-critical conditions.
+Additional fields of application include equipment skids, data centers, and infrastructure bases where repeatable geometry and fast commissioning are required.

 Advantages and limitations

 Advantages include high execution quality, short installation times, reduced weather dependency, predictable tolerances, and good integrability of embedded parts.
 Limitations arise from transport dimensions and weights, crane logistics, adaptability to irregular excavations and special geometries, and joint and grouting management.
 For very complex layouts or highly variable subsoil conditions, cast-in-place concrete can be more economical.
 Over the life cycle, precast foundations score through reproducible quality and the option of selective deconstruction.
-Methods using concrete pulverizers and splitting technology support clean separation of concrete and steel—an advantage for recycling and the sustainability balance.
+Methods using concrete pulverizers and splitting technology support clean separation of concrete and steel – an advantage for recycling and the sustainability balance.
+Lead times for molds and inserts, as well as coordination of delivery sequences, should be factored into scheduling and procurement.

 Safety and construction sequence